Dear Reader, I’m currently editing this. Please overlook any typos or disjointed passages. Unfortunately, that’s part of my process! Thanks!

 Managing Individualized Work

 As the children and helpers carry out the procedures I taught them at the beginning of the school year, I have assumed a role much like that of a doctor in a hospital, using my time primarily for “diagnosis and prescription.”
 Just as only a doctor prescribes treatment, yet others may carry it out, I am the only one who moves a child on to the next, more difficult Step.
-This includes changing the printed instructions on the child’s word ring, which describes what our Helpers are to do at this next Step.
+This includes changing the printed instructions on the child’s word ring, which describes what our Helpers are to do at a child’s next Step.

-So to summarize, the children are accountable for doing their work.
-But how they go about doing it is up to them, and the adults are too busy taking dictation from individuals to watch over other children, which is exactly the way I want it.
-In this way, I am intentionally sharing responsibility and control, but never completely relinquishing it.
-(I did have a very interesting thing happen by chance, though.
-At one point, instead of only telling the children who they were to go to for their word, I also told the parent, aide and helper — actually handed them each a list of which children would come to them.
-Before long, I noticed they were prodding the children, going to them asking if they were ready yet and telling them to move along or they might not get their word in time, etc. And for the first time ever, the children began to resist doing their work.
+(I did have a very interesting thing occur regarding this.
+It happened by chance.
+At one point, instead of only telling the children who they were to go to for their word, I gave each Helper a list of children who had been told to come to them for their Special Word that morning.
+Before long, I noticed they were prodding the children, approaching them to ask if they were ready yet to get their word, and telling them to move along or they might not get their word in time, etc. And for the first time ever, the children began to resist doing their work.
 What a revelation that was to me — clear evidence that children don’t react well when being reminded and prodded!
-So I asked my aide, who was there from the beginning of the day, to stop reminding them.
-I also stopped telling the helpers who would be coming to them, and that worked, as I had before always told the children before the helpers arrived.)
+So, I stopped telling my aide or the Helpers which children would be coming to them.
+That worked, and the children’s willingness to do their work returned to normal.)

 After Recess